-1. Bylaws.
-To have perpetual succession as a body politic and corporate and to adopt bylaws for the regulation of its affairs and the conduct of its business;

-2. Seal.
-To adopt an official seal and alter the same at pleasure;

-3. Office.
-To maintain an office at such place or places as it may designate;

-4. Sue.
-To sue and be sued in its own name, and plead and be impleaded;

-5. Leases, contracts and prerequisite approvals.
-To enter into long as well as short term leases and contracts upon such terms and conditions as it shall deem to be in the best interest of the State consistent with the purposes of this chapter with such private or public bodies, personal or corporate, as it in its discretion deems proper, for the privilege of doing business with the authority or within the territorial limits of the authority, to build, construct and operate projects, including structures, plants or facilities of any kind within the territorial limits of the authority or in conjunction with and consistent with the purposes of the authority.
-In making a determination as to the persons with which it shall contract, lease or make other arrangements and the terms and conditions of such relationship, the authority shall consider and give preference to the best interests of the State, including but not limited to Employment opportunities, coordination and compatability with existing facilities and activities, including transportation, environmental safeguards and minimization of ecological risk, and anticipated direct and indirect benefit to the people of the State as a whole; and further, whenever practicable, in the opinion of the authority, give preference to Maine persons, firms, corporations and labor.
-In no event shall any of the terms and conditions of any contract, lease or other arrangement be less stringent than those required by state law or rule and regulation of any state agency upon similar activities within the State and all applicable licenses, permits and other approvals required by law shall apply to all contracts and agreements and all activities within the territorial limits of the authority;

-6. Bonds.
-To borrow money and issue bonds, notes, bond anticipation notes and other obligations of the authority for any of its corporate purposes, and to fund or refund the same at or prior to their maturity, all as provided in this chapter;
+- 1. Bylaws.
+To have perpetual succession as a body politic and corporate and to adopt bylaws for the regulation of its affairs and the conduct of its business; - 2.
+Seal.
+To adopt an official seal and alter the same at pleasure; - 3.
+Office.
+To maintain an office at such place or places as it may designate; - 4.
+Sue.
+To sue and be sued in its own name, and plead and be impleaded; - Leases, contracts and prerequisite approvals.
+To enter into, with the approval of the Governor and Executive Council, long as well as short-term leases and contracts upon such terms and conditions commensurate with the environmental risk involved as it shall deem to be in the best interest of the State, consistent with the purposes of this chapter, with such private or public bodies, personal or corporate, as it in its discretion deems proper, for the privilege of doing business with the authority or within the territorial limits of the authority, to build, construct and operate projects within the territorial limits of the authority or in conjunction with and consistent with the purposes of the authority, provided, however, the authority shall not itself operate a substantive business project engaged in the commercial production, processing or manufacturing of goods and is limited in its power to operate projects to those of a service or supportive or protective nature, including but not limited to breakwaters, piers, terminals, warehouses, security, environmental protection, and such other service, supportive or protective activities as are necessary and desirable to the operation of the proposed industrial port complex.
+In making a determination as to the industries and businesses with which it shall contract, lease or make other arrangements, and the terms and conditions of such relationship, the authority shall give primary consideration to environmental safeguards and minimization of potential harm to natural resources.
+It shall also give consideration to anticipated direct and indirect economic benefit to the people of the State as a whole, to employment opportunities, coordination and compatibility with existing facilities and activities, including transportation, and, whenever practicable, in the opinion of the authority, give preference to Maine persons, firms, corporations and labor.
+In no event, however, shall any of the terms and conditions of any contract, lease or other arrangement be less stringent than those required by state law or rule and regulation of any state agency upon similar activities within the State and all pertinent licenses, permits and other approvals required by law shall apply to all contracts and agreements and to all activities within the territorial limits of the authority; - 6.
+Bonds.
+To borrow money and issue bonds, notes, bond anticipation notes and other obligations of the authority for any of its corporate purposes, and to fund or refund the same, at or prior to their maturity all as provided in this chapter;